-- (1) Does Blue's failure to provide information about Purple Properties and/or Blue's recovery of 2 million Abu-Dollars from Purple Inc. constitute Blue's non-performance of its obligations to Red under the advisory agreement entered into by Red and Blue in April 2011? - (2) If it is assumed hypothetically that Blue has committed non-performance of its obligation, what is the amount of damages to be paid to Red by Blue? - (3) If it is assumed hypothetically that Red has certain rights to seek damages from Blue, have the relevant claims been extinguished by the statute of limitations?
+- (1) Does Blue's failure to provide information about Purple Properties and/or Blue's recovery of 2 million Abu-Dollars from Purple Inc. constitute Blue's non-performance of its obligations to Red under the advisory agreement entered into by Red and Blue in April 2011?
+Was the dispute between Red and Blue on this matter settled at our meeting on September 15, 2012? - (2) If it is assumed hypothetically that Blue has committed non-performance of its obligation, what is the amount of damages to be paid to Red by Blue? - (3) If it is assumed hypothetically that Red has certain rights to seek damages from Blue, have the relevant claims been extinguished by the statute of limitations?

-\In your written brief, you must present your arguments addressing all of the points at issue stated above by appropriately referring to anticipated claims and counterclaims to be made by your opponent.
+^{}In your written brief, you must present your arguments addressing all of the points at issue stated above by appropriately referring to anticipated claims and counterclaims to be made by your opponent.

-\On the date of oral proceedings, Red will make an opening statement first for the Head Office Case and the Investment Case, and Blue will make an opening statement first for the Loan Case.
+On the date of oral proceedings, Red will make an opening statement first for the Head Office Case and the Investment Case, and Blue will make an opening statement first for the Loan Case.